When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 They heard sirens as two police cars and an ambulance pulled into the parking lot.
 That made Jay look up.
 The police cars and ambulance didn’t surprise him.
 What surprised him was the group of people standing around watching… watching what?
 Jay didn’t understand, he didn’t know where they’d come from, he didn’t know why they were standing in the parking lot watching him and Greg holding on to each other.

-Then he recognized they were from the hospital because of what they were wearing.
-They were mostly members of the staff and the others must have been visitors.
+Then he recognized some were from the hospital because they were wearing green hospital uniforms and the others were probably visitors.
 Jay couldn’t figure out how they knew something was happening in the parking lot.

 Jay should have guessed.
-As he and Beth were walking out of the hospital he saw Pete was at their SUV trying to get to Greg, and he took off running and shouting, and then the police cars and the ambulance.
-That was enough to attract the guards, staff members, and visitors who came outside to see what was happening.
+As he and Beth were walking out of the hospital he saw Pete was at their SUV trying to get to Greg, and he took off running and shouting.
+That was enough to attract the guards who ran outside, followed by some staff members and visitors who came outside to see what was happening.
+That’s when Jay got to Pete and stabbed him.

 Beth was standing with two of the guards, talking to them, explaining her view of what had happened.
 Officers Chris Baxter and Patricia Daniels were talking to George Sullivan who was explaining his view of what happened.
 Two EMTs were working on Pete, and arguing with another police officer who insisted that Pete had to be handcuffed with his hands behind his back and accompanied by one of the officers, or they wouldn’t allow him to be put in the ambulance to be driven around the back of Bayside Memorial Hospital to the emergency entrance.

 Jay and Greg had turned to look at the group of people who were watching them.
 When they saw that Jay was looking at them, one man started applauding.
-It was picked up by the rest of them and then they started to cheer.
+It was picked up by the rest of them, and they started cheering.

 Jay’s comment, accompanied by a smirk, was, “Bullshit.”

 So Greg stepped behind Jay and grabbing his wrists pulled his arms up.
 He held them there like Jay was a concurring hero.
-The applause and cheering started again.
+The applause and cheers started again.

 Greg’s comment, accompanied by a grin, was, “Bullshit.”